-Smillie took his shop’s role as a community resource seriously; he donated bikes to youth initiatives, and set up a television in the shop with video games like Street Fighter or Mortal Kombat for neighborhood kids to use.
+Smillie took his shop’s role as a community resource seriously; he donated bikes to youth groups, and he set up a television in the shop with video games like Street Fighter or Mortal Kombat for neighborhood kids to use.
 He told BRIC that the business wasn’t particularly lucrative, but that “my lotto is the happiness that I can bring to the children.”

 “He was a philanthropist,” said Quardean Lewis-Allen, the Founder and CEO of Youth Design Center (formerly Made in Brownsville).
 “He cared deeply for the community and mentored youth in bike repair.”

 Smillie was also close with another Brownsville staple, Greg “Jocko” Jackson, a former professional basketball player and longtime manager of the Brownsville Recreation Center who sometimes purchased Smillie’s bikes for his students.
-After Jackson died in 2012, Smillie said in a memorial video that even if a customer was struggling to afford a purchase, “I still try to work with them because that’s the spirit of Jocko.”
+After Jackson died in 2012, Smillie said in a memorial video that even if a customer was struggling to afford a purchase, “I still try to work with them, because that’s the spirit of Jocko.”